bondus/KlipperToolboard/README.md

 * One endstop
 * CAN bus

-Main power is 12-24V
+Main power is 12-24V.
+24V is preferred to keep the currents low

-The CAN Bus is not terminated, instead it uses 4 wires, termination should be done at other end.
+The CAN Bus is not terminated, instead it uses 4 wires, termination should be done at the other end.

-It uses an external 5V switch regulator.
+It uses an external 3.3V switch regulator.

 All done in KiCad